Take Action Today

 Dear Thames Water,

-As you will know cities from Copenhagen to Philadephia and Cardiff are using nature to stop rain causing overflows.
+As you will know cities from Copenhagen to Philadelphia and Cardiff are using nature to stop rain causing overflows.
 We want Thames Water to commit to using green infrastructure, not just consider it.
 This would have the additional benefits of reducing the threat of street flooding and air pollution.
 Simply increasing the size of the sewer pipes would not be a resilient option, running the risk that rain could still see them pollute rivers.
+In your second reply to London Waterkeeper you recognise the additional benefits that green infrastructure has when you say the “optioneering process aims at defining the best value solution for each site… To that effect, we include the benefits that specific technologies would be able to provide in addition to the main benefit of contributing towards the reduction of discharges.”
+This echoes the expectation from the Government in its Storm Overflows Reduction Plan that water companies will “prioritise a natural capital approach”

 Under the Environmental Information Regulations 2014 I would like to request the following information: